‘Unlucky group’: CEO lays off 900 people during Zoom call; video shared online - NewsBreak

 Better.com CEO Vishal Garg made the announcement Wednesday from a desk in the video, which has been shared online.

 “I come to you with not great news,” he began.
 “The market has changed, as you know.
-And we have to move with it in order to survive so that, hopefully, we can continue to thrive and deliver on our mission.”York-Poquoson deputy fired, decertified after lying during internal investigation
+And we have to move with it in order to survive so that, hopefully, we can continue to thrive and deliver on our mission.”San Francisco restaurant denies service to 3 police officers who made staff ‘uncomfortable’

 He said he made the decision himself to cut about 15% of the company’s employees and that it was “really, really challenging.”
 He said it’s the second time in his career he’s made such a decision.